Bay of Islands, New Zealand makes a Great Holiday Destination

 By Laura Millyard

 With a sparkling sea, golden sand and activities for all the family look no further than “the corner of the world”, for an experience to remember forever.

 Instead of seeing these beautiful animals in captivity, with a holiday to the Bay of Islands you can spend time with them in their natural habitat.
 This is often the highlight of people’s trip, and it’s easy to see why.

-The Bay of Islands has an endless list of things to see and do, including visiting the stunning Haruru Falls, embarking upon a glass bottom boat tour, trying a bit of fishing or learning to scuba dive.
+The Bay of Islands has an endless list of things to see and do, including visiting the stunning Haruru Falls.
+You can embark upon a glass bottom boat tour or trying a bit of fishing or learning to scuba dive.

 After an adventurous day, you can relax in a waterfront lodge, complete with pools, spa treatments and exceptional service.